 Halstead Branding: Promotional Materials

-Boldest Real Estate Rebranding: Century 21
+Boldest Real Estate Rebrand: Century 21

 That meant burning it down and building a new brand from the ashes and whatever traces of the old brand that survived the fire.
 Amazingly, the brand’s very soul survived that fire.

 Century 21 Branding: Logo

 Since we already have an in-depth article that goes through the new Century 21 branding nuts to bolts, we’ll save our regular readers the time and summarize what we’ve said there.
 In short, they hit this one out of the park.
-They managed to not only come up with something that is bold and elegant, but something that doesn’t necessarily banish them to the “luxury Realtor” space.
+They managed to not only come up with something bold and elegant—but something that doesn’t necessarily banish them to the “luxury realtor” space.

-It’s easy to imagine this logo looking just as good on a $12 million Malibu mansion as it does on a starter home in Ohio.
+It’s easy to imagine Century 21’s new logo looking just as good on a $12 million Malibu mansion as it does on a starter home in Ohio.
 No mean feat.
 Even better, their brand mark is strong enough to stand on its own, and should one day become as widely recognized as the logo itself.
 They even created a fun pattern, like Halstead did.

-Century 21 Branding: Yard Signage
+Century 21 Branding: Yard & Outdoor Signage

-While they sure don’t pop with color like Halstead’s signs do, these yard signs look pretty great.
-Not everything has to be bold and brash.
+While they sure don’t pop with color as Halstead’s signs do, their yard signs look pretty great.
+After all, not everything has to be bold and brash.
 The outdoor signs look great as well.

 Century 21 Branding: Printed Materials

-Going with the same gold and black color theme of their previous branding, they managed to take their printed material to the next level here.
-The logo, brand mark, and typography all work togeher here.
-Hopefully they’ll issue agents with strict branding guidelines!
+Going with the same gold and black color theme of their previous branding, they took their printed material to the next level.
+The logo, brand mark, and typography all work together.
+Hopefully, they’ll issue agents strict branding guidelines!
 Their business cards also work perfectly.

 Century 21 Branding: Promotional Materials